-Crush properly assumed the Sand Purchase Agreement under 11 U.S.C. § 365, and (iii) an order requiring EOG's specific performance of its contractual obligations.
-In the alternative to specific performance, Hi-Crush requests additional damages for the remainder of the agreement's term, which amount to no less than \$ \\\\\\.
+\$5,360,000, Hi-Crush seeks (i) a declaratory judgment that the Sand Purchase Agreement remains in effect, (ii) a declaratory judgment that Hi-Crush properly assumed the Sand Purchase Agreement under 11 U.S.C. § 365, and (iii) an order requiring EOG's specific performance of its contractual obligations or, in the alternative to specific performance, Hi-Crush requests additional damages for the remainder of the agreement's term, which amount to no less than \$40,000,000.
+Finally, Hi-Crush asserts an alternative cause of action for fraudulent transfer because assuming, arguendo, that EOG properly terminated the agreement based on Hi-Crush's "insolvency," the termination deprived Hi-Crush of valuable contract rights and Hi-Crush received nothing in return.